xletienne/yield-growth/README.md

 # yield-growth
-Data and files for yield growth
+Data and code for yield growth paper

+Data: production and area data are obtained form FAOSTAT.
+Calorie data are obtained from FAO Food Balance.

+Code: Stata based.